swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ## Motivation

-The combination of automatic reference counting and deterministic deinitialization makes `deinit` in Swift a powerful tool for resource management.
-It greatly reduces need for `close()`-like methods (`unsubscribe()`, `cancel()`, `shutdown()`, etc.) in the public API.
-Such methods not only clutter the public API, but also introduce a state where object is already unusable but is still able to be referenced.

 Restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce the usefulness of explicit `deinit`s in actors and GAITs.
 Workarounds for these limitations may involve creation of `close()`-like methods, or even manual reference counting if the API should be able to serve several clients.

 In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call `dealloc` on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
 This undermines concurrency checking by the compiler, and may lead to data races when using incorrectly marked types in other places.